rampoon/camel-labs/orderprocessor/README.md

 * Added Route3: Splits input message with orders/order structure into separate order in output and creates separate files for each order
 * Added a FileNameBean which provides unique filenames for the output files, and registred the bean to Camel context.
 Used in Route3
 * Added a DatabaseUtilBean for inserting order messages in a local database.
 Used in Route4
+* Added a MarshallBean used when persisting order messages in table pm_orders in a local database.
+Used in Route4